mum0n/model_covariance/docs/covariance.md

 ### Basic test data

-Some basic data useful for comparisons can be loaded.
-These are for simple regressions, etc.
+Here are some basic data, useful for comparisons of computational methods to help build intuition.

 ```{julia}